 |

-This butterfly was photographed using a Nikon CoolPix 990 Oct.
-2003 in the White Canyon Wilderness south of Superior, Arizona.
+Along Camp Creek north of Carefree, Maricopa Co., Arizona.
+14 May 2017.
 It has a wingspan of roughly 28 mm.
 Pieridae -- White & Sulphur Butterfly Family |

 These butterflies normally fly close to the ground changing flight directions frequently and perching on the soil.
 They occasionally take nectar at flowers, but more often participate in 'puddle parties' - gathering of butterflies at moist, saline soil.
 They are common after mid spring, and especially after the summer monsoon begins, and mostly in the upper elevations of the Sonoran Desert.
+You might notice that this butterfly's visit to a flower was not without danger.
+Just to the right, partially concealed by a ray floret, is a Crab Spider, a sit and wait predator.
+Despite its small size it can grasp a potential prey with incredible force, while delivering a venomous bite.
 More Information: |

 Sonoran